Gurigraphics/firebaseWrapper/readme.md

 FirebaseWrapper is a wrapper/helper to Firebase.

-In this lib the methods always return {ok: ok} or {error: error} like elixir and go.
+In this lib the methods always return {ok: ok} or {error: error, fn: "funcName"} like elixir and go.

 Size: 531kb